Bieber fans 15 in 1st complete game, Indians rout O’s 10-0

 UP NEXT

 Orioles: RHP Andrew Cashner (4-2, 4.10 ERA) will be making his second consecutive start against the New York Yankees in the opener of a four-game home series Monday.
-He allowed two ruins in six innings in his last start, but got the loss.
+He allowed two runs in six innings in his last start, but got the loss.

 Indians: RHP Carlos Carrasco (4-3, 4.18 ERA) is scheduled to make his seventh career start against Oakland in the opener of a three-game set Monday.
 Carrasco will be looking to extend his streak of 12 consecutive scoreless innings.